benyboy84/GitHubAction_sentinel/.github/CODE_OF_CONDUCT.md

     Additionally, don't share sensitive information.
 This includes your own email address.
     We don't allow the sharing of such information in GitHub Community, as it can create security and privacy risks for the poster, as well as other users.
-If you'd like to invite other GitHub users to collaborate on a project or work with you, share a link to the repository in which the project you are working on exists.
-By sharing the link to your project repo - with some information on what your project is and what kind of help or feedback you're looking for - you can invite others to collaborate with you via issues or pull requests without having to share your private information.
-You can also add others as outside collaborators on your project repo to give them special permissions to help you develop your project.

   * **Keep it tidy**.
 Make the effort to put things in the right place, so that we can spend more time discussing and less time cleaning up.
 So: